master3395/YOURLS-Upload-and-Shorten/README.md

 ------------
 1. Navigate to the folder `./user/plugins/` inside your YOURLS-install directory

-2. *Either* clone this repo using `git` *or*
+2. * *Either* clone this repo using `git` *or*
-  create a new folder named ´Upload-and-Shorten´ and
+   * create a new folder named ´Upload-and-Shorten´ under your plugin-directory
-  download all files from here and drop them into that directory.
+   * then download all files from here and drop them into that directory.

 3. * open `./user/config.php` in your YOURLS-directory with any text editor
    * add two definitions at the end of that file: